Scientific research and innovations

 A batch-oblivious approach for Complex Job-Shop scheduling problems

-We consider a Flexible Job-Shop scheduling problem with batching machines, reentrant flows, sequence dependent setup times and release dates while considering different regular objective functions.
-Semiconductor manufacturing is probably one of the most prominent practical applications of such a problem.
+We consider a Flexible Job-Shop Scheduling Problem (FJSP) with batching machines, re-entrant flows, sequence-dependent setup times and release dates while considering different regular objective functions.
+Semiconductor manufacturing is undoubtedly one of the most prominent practical applications of such a problem.
 Existing disjunctive graph approaches for this combined problem rely on dedicated nodes to explicitly represent batches.
-To facilitate modifications of the graph, our new modeling reduces this complexity by encoding batching decisions into edge weights.
-An important contribution is an original algorithm that takes batching decisions “on the fly” during…
+Comparatively, to facilitate modifications of the graph, our new model reduces this complexity by encoding batching decisions into edge weights…

 Knopp, S., Dauzère-Pérès, S., & Yugma, C.